How to Get to Nubia Camp, Erg Chigaga2026-03-31T10:48:46+00:00

 Guide and 4x4 vehicle positioned on the dunes.

 Driving through the lush green Draa Valley with its thousands of palms, you arrive in Zagora and head on to the nomadic town of M’hamid El Ghizlane at the edge of the Sahara Desert.
-After an exciting off-road dunes drive, meet your camels to trek to Nubia Luxury Camp and receive a warm Berber welcome from the team.
+After an exciting off-road dunes drive, meet your camels for a sunset trek to camp and receive a warm Berber welcome from the team.

 Two Tour Camels With Saddles in Desert